 To learn more about which plans include NDVI layers, please see our Pricing page.

-Cameras that capture Red, Green and Blue light apply the VARI algorithm to assess plant health.
+Cameras that capture Red, Green and Blue light (RGB) apply the VARI algorithm to assess plant health.

-The traditional formula for NDVI compares Near Infrared and Blue light.
+The traditional formula for NDVI compares Near Infrared and Red light.
 It is great for measuring healthy, green vegetation over a wide range of conditions.

 Below is an NDVI map calculated with the standard formula.
 We'll use this to compare to the other formulas in order to present different aspects of your data.

-ENDVI includes a comparison of Green light in addition to NIR, Red, and Blue in order to give a more sensitive result.
-This isolates the indicators of plant health, and can be used to assess the presence and health of a crop.
+ENDVI includes a comparison of Green and Blue light in addition to the NIR and Red in order to give a more sensitive result.
+This isolates the indicators of plant health and can be used to assess the presence and health of a crop.

 Notice the darker reds that create more contrast compared to the above NDVI image.